 Unfortunately, the actual implementation of policy decisions in support of indigenous peoples and local communities in protected areas has been limited as described in numerous publications on the social effects of conservation (Chatty and Colchester, 2002; Brockington, 2002; FPP, 2009).
 Forced evictions and imposed restrictions have been reported in some cases, which continue to cause hardship for indigenous peoples and local communities and have even led to violent conflict.
 Countries’ reports to the Tenth CBD Conference of the Parties (COP10) in 2012 showed that generally the least progress had been made on the implementation of element 2 on governance, participation, equity and benefit sharing of the CBD programme of work on protected areas.
 Overall there is still a large gap between policy and practice on this matter.
 What are the obstacles hindering implementation?

 The situations in countries where important overlaps exist between protected areas and indigenous peoples’ and local communities’ lands, territories and resources are very varied.
-While some countries have made important progress in implementation of new policies, such as Australia, others lag far behind, especially developing countries.
+While some countries have made important progress in implementation of new policies, such as Australia, others lag far behind.
 Several factors determine the effectiveness in implementing new policies, such as:

 • Inadequacy of legal frameworks: despite commitments under the CBD, many countries have not updated their protected areas legislation to bring it in line with the provisions and targets of the CBD programme of work.
 One of the difficulties at the national level lies in the exclusive mandate of parliaments to reform protected areas legislation – parliamentarians not necessarily have this as their priority.